thompson-ad/graphbook/NOTES.md

 MAMP provides an all in one local MySQL Server environment for Mac.

 MAMP provides the server and Sequel pro helps us manage it.

+### integrating and connecting sequelize

+now we want to integrate our SQL server with our node.js backend.

+Sequelize is an ORM for Node.js it supports MySQL, PostgreSQL, SQLite abd MSSQL.

+install sequelize and mysql2.

+the mysql2 package allows sequelize to speak with your sql server.

+Sequelize is just a wrapper around the different libraries for the different database systems.

+The first step is to initialise the connection from Sequelize  to out MySQL Server.